MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_socket.md

 A datagram socket will be created that can be used to send and receive datagrams.

-#### WSK_FLAG_CONNECTION_SOCKET
+#### WSK_FLAG_LISTEN_SOCKET

-A connection-oriented socket will be created that can be used to send and receive network data
+A listening socket will be created that can be used to listen for incoming connections from
-       over a connection.
+       remote transport addresses.

 #### WSK_FLAG_STREAM_SOCKET